denten-books/plain-text/2-surface.md

 high of a speed.
-The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 209; @halstead_genesis_1949].
+The Vibroplex keys would significantly alter the "fist," or the transmission style of the operator, allowing for speeds that approached 50 words per minute (and above, if not following the minimum signal length specifications) [@mcnicol_american_1913, 207;
+@u.s._bureau_of_labor_statistics_displacement_1932; @halstead_genesis_1949].
 Despite the improvements, Morse code was showing its age.
 Although the convention stipulated fixed length, the actual length of the silence between the meaning-carrying units of Morse code could vary greatly with the vagrancies of the transmitting medium.
 Cross talk between wires and weather interferences were common, which meant that communicating in Morse still required a human operator for efficient ciphering and deciphering of the transmisison.
 In a long-chain of mediation telegraph operator, code, and machine, the human posed a limiting factor.

-The physical constraingts of Morse code put the theoretical upper limit for transmission speed of around 49 words per minute---a rate further limited by the operator's manual dexterity [@mcnicol_american_1913, 207;
-@u.s._bureau_of_labor_statistics_displacement_1932; @halstead_genesis_1949].
 Telegraph operators working a "hand sender" commonly developed partial paralysis of wrist or arm, commonly known as a "glass arm" [@brackbill_telegraphers_1929;